Red Bull GmbH: Extreme sports

+Football

 The company has also been highly active in association football.
 On 6 April 2005, Red Bull bought the Austrian club SV Austria Salzburg and renamed it to Red Bull Salzburg, a move which has been heavily criticised by supporter groups within Austria and across Europe.
 They also purchased FC Liefering as Salzburg's feeder club.

 In 2005, Red Bull purchased the MetroStars, a team in Major League Soccer representing New York City, from Anschutz Entertainment Group and renamed the franchise; Red Bull New York is the name of the Red Bull subsidiary that operates the team, while the squad itself is known as the New York Red Bulls.
 Anschutz Entertainment Group was about to begin building the MetroStars their own stadium, but groundbreaking was delayed a month as AEG completed the sale of the team.
-The company paid for the team's new stadium, Red Bull Arena, which had its match opener 20 March 2010.
+The company paid for the team's new stadium, Red Bull Arena (now known as Sports Illustrated Stadium), which had its match opener 20 March 2010.

 In 2007, Red Bull established the lower-division Red Bull Brasil team in the city of Campinas, São Paulo.
 As the plan to reach the Campeonato Brasileiro Série A in 10 years failed, Red Bull became owners of Série B side Clube Atlético Bragantino in March 2019 and renamed the team to Red Bull Bragantino.
 Red Bull Bragantino became the champion of the 2019 edition of Série B, and was promoted to the Série A for the 2020 edition.

-In June 2009, the company purchased the soccer licence of German fifth division club SSV Markranstädt based near Leipzig, renaming them RB Leipzig for the 2009–10 season onwards.
+In June 2009, the company purchased the football licence of German fifth division club SSV Markranstädt based near Leipzig, renaming them RB Leipzig for the 2009–10 season onwards.
 The company stated that its goal was to reach the country's first division, the Bundesliga, within ten years; this goal was ultimately achieved, with RB Leipzig winning four promotions in seven seasons to secure Bundesliga football starting in 2016–17 season.

-The current Head of Global Football Operations is Oliver Mintzlaff.
+RB nominally stands for RasenBallsport ("Lawn Ball Sports"), to avoid corporate sponsorship restrictions.
+RB Leipzig has been divisive and the subject of protests by some fans but has also experienced rapid success, climbing through the German football divisions to get a place in the top-flight German Bundesliga and earning berths in the UEFA Champions League in 2017–2018 and 2019–2020, the latter trip ending with a semi-final loss to Paris St. Germain.

+In May 2024, Red Bull bought a minority ownership in Leeds United and became their principal shirt sponsor.

+In August 2024, the company took over Japanese side Omiya Ardija from previous owners NTT, marking them as the company's first Asian club in their portfolio.

+In October 2024, the company announced to purchase a future minority ownership stake at Paris FC.

+In January 2025, was announced that Red Bull became main sponsors of Atlético de Madrid until 2027.

+Red Bull also sponsors several other Premier League clubs, including Newcastle United, West Ham United, Crystal Palace F.C., and Everton F.C..